 A short sale happens when the lender is shorted on a mortgage, meaning the lender accepts less than the total amount that is due.
-If your mortgage is $100,000, but your home is worth, say, $90,000, you are $10,000 short, not including costs to close the sale such as real estate commissions, recording fees or title and escrow charges.
-It is possible to have a short sale if your mortgage balance matches the sales price because there are still closing costs that will throw the sale into "short" territory.
+If your mortgage is $100,000, but your home value dropped to $90,000, you are short $10,000 plus the costs to close the sale.
+It might be possible to sell your home short if your mortgage balance matches the sales price because there are still closing costs that will bring the home into the short sale category.

-Sometimes, to avoid going through the cost of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in the pre-foreclosure stage.
-A pre-foreclosure stage is one of the three stages of foreclosures.
-Here are sample steps of a short sale:
+Sometimes, to avoid going through the cost of foreclosure, a lender will sanction a short sale by letting a buyer purchase the home for less than the mortgage balance while the home is in the pre-foreclosure stage, one of the three stages of foreclosures.
+Some sample steps of a short sale are:

-- Seller signs a listing agreement with a real estate agent subject to selling as a short sale with third-party (the bank) approval.
+- The seller signs a listing agreement with a real estate agent subject to approval from the bank as a short sale.

 - The agent finds a buyer who makes an offer based on market value, which is often less than the amount of the mortgage.

-- Seller's lender accepts the buyer's purchase offer.
+- The seller's lender accepts the buyer's purchase offer.

-- Transaction closes when the buyer delivers the funds, the lender releases the lien, and the seller delivers the deed.
+- The transaction closes when the buyer delivers the funds, the lender releases the lien, and the seller delivers the deed.

 Short Sale Consequences

-- Tax Consequences: If the lender agrees to the short sale, the lender may possess the right to issue you a 1099 for the shorted difference, due to a provision in the IRS code about debt forgiveness.
+If the lender agrees to the short sale, they may possess the right to issue a 1099-C to the buyer for the difference (where the difference is viewed as income for the seller), due to a provision in the IRS code dealing with debt forgiveness.
 Many situations are exempt from debt forgiveness, according to the Mortgage Forgiveness Debt Relief Act of 2007.